DoTheEvo/selfhosted-apps-docker/frigate/readme.md

 In contrast to cameras of old time which just detect movement, Frigate can recognize if object in view is a cat, a car or a human.

-This detection is cpu heavy and to ease the load, [Google Coral TPU](https://docs.frigate.video/frigate/hardware#google-coral-tpu) is recommended if planning to run multiple cameras with detection.<br>
+This detection is cpu heavy and to ease the load [Google Coral TPU](https://docs.frigate.video/frigate/hardware#google-coral-tpu) is recommended if planning to run multiple cameras with detection.<br>
 Recently